ilykae/mesasoic/README.md

 # Mesasoic

-Hi, This is a W.I.P project that is a story written in Python.
+Hi, This is a project that is a story written in Python.

 This is a simple project to test my knowledge and i'm learning along the way, maybe some bigger ideas later (like a community driven story contributing system) 👀.
 This is also being improved over time so pop in every now and again. 👀